sph2sail/ficam-pacs/pages/pacs_align_fsl_and_auth.md

 - Assign the same risk level as the highest risk asset within the area.
     - Example: If three (3) assets exist within a security area: one Low-risk, one Moderate-risk, and one High-risk, you must categorize the security area as **High-risk**.
 Alternatively, the area may be split into three (3) security areas that each have a different risk level.

-{% include alert-info.html content="Each agency should determine the security measures required to protect their assets.
-For example, an agency may categorize a security area with High-risk assets as a Limited security area and accept the associated risks." %}

 ## Determine Authentication Factors